How to give 360-degree feedback to a colleague (with examples) Three of the hardest things to give feedback to a coworker on

 Respectful, timely feedback is a driver of growth and collaboration.
-Between coworkers, good feedback can make the experience of work more enjoyable, and helps you all work together better.
+Between colleagues and coworkers, good feedback can make the experience of work more enjoyable, and helps you all work together better.

 When giving feedback in person or writing it in a 360 review, you may be concerned about how honest you can be without making the issue worse, but the important thing is to call it out - it doesn’t help anyone if you beat around the bush or hide what it’s really like to be working with them.

 Your coworker may not realise the impact it’s having, and hearing the feedback might be enough to change their behaviour on its own.
 At the very least it offers an opportunity to have a conversation to get to the bottom of it.

 Not sure how to give difficult feedback?

 Here are four principles for giving feedback to your coworkers with examples to help you - once you learn how to do it, it will be much easier in future so follow the same approach for conversations with colleagues and for 360 feedback reviews:

 - Focus on the behaviour: be explicit about what your colleague did and how they did it.
 Don’t make it personal.

 - Explain the impact: what effect your coworker’s behaviour is having on you, on how you feel, and on the work.